Roman Catholic Archdiocese of Warmia

-The Roman Catholic Archdiocese of Warmia (Archidiecezja warmińska, Erzdiözese Ermland) is a Metropolitan archdiocese of the Latin Church of the Roman Catholic Church in the Warmian-Masurian Voivodeship, Poland.
+The Archdiocese of Warmia (Archidiecezja warmińska, Erzdiözese Ermland) is a Latin Church Metropolitan archdiocese of the Catholic Church in the Warmian-Masurian Voivodeship, Poland.

 The archbishop has his Cathedral archiepiscopal see: Bazylika Archikatedralna Wniebowzięcia NMP i św.
-Andrzeja Apostoła, in the town of Frombork, and a co-cathedral Bazylika Konkatedralna św.
-Jakuba Apostoła, in the city of Olsztyn.
+Andrzeja Apostoła, in the town of Frombork, and a Co-Cathedral Basilica of St. James in Olsztyn.
 Both are minor basilicas, and the archdiocese has six more : Bazylika Najświętszego Zbawiciela i Wszystkich Świętych, in Dobre Miasto; Bazylika Narodzenia NMP, in Gietrzwałd; Bazylika Nawiedzenia NMP, in Matki Jedności; Bazylika Sanktuarium Matki Pokoju, in Stoczek Klasztorny; Bazylika św.
 Jerzego, in Kętrzyn and Bazylika św.
 Katarzyny, in Braniewo.

 The Archcathedral Basilica of the Assumption of the Blessed Virgin Mary and St. Andrew in Frombork is listed as a Historic Monument of Poland.

-The current archbishop is Józef Górzyński, who was appointed by Pope Francis in 2016.
+The current archbishop is Józef Górzyński, who was appointed by the Pope in 2016.